 Immense in size and landscape, Alaska is best experienced from the calm waters that hug its striking coastline.
-Cruise ships provide the vacation essentials—luxurious rooms, scrumptious dining, relaxing spas, first-class entertainment for adults and children alike—and Alaska provides the scenery—picturesque villages bursting with culture, humpback whales swimming alongside, dense forestland engulfing the distance.
+Cruise ships provide the vacation essentials along with luxurious rooms, scrumptious dining, relaxing spas, first-class entertainment for adults and children alike, and Alaska provides the scenery of picturesque villages bursting with culture, humpback whales swimming alongside, dense forestland engulfing the distance.

 All you need to provide is the entire family.
 Cruise lines host a bevy of entertaining activities to keep all generations smiling wide and laughing loud during the voyage.
 And with Alaska and its coastal towns as the backdrop, the trip will provide ample time and opportunity to bring your children and grandchildren closer to your heart.